Diegum25/dockerextremeproject/README.md

 > [!NOTE]
 > Make sure to set up the variables from or like the .env in the root folder.

+> [!NOTE]
+> Make sure to place the game at frontend/public/godot-game.

 ## Container Setup
 ``` pre
 Host Computer